LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>10</sup> Destroy thou them, O God; let them fall by their own counsels; cast them out in the multitude of their transgressions; for they have rebelled against thee.
 <sup>11</sup> But let all those that put their trust in thee rejoice: let them ever shout for joy, because thou defendest them: let them also that love thy name be joyful in thee.
 <sup>12</sup> For thou, LORD, wilt bless the righteous; with favour wilt thou compass him as [with] a shield.

 ## Chapter 6

-<sup>1</sup> «To the chief Musician on Neginoth upon Sheminith, A Psalm of David.» O LORD, rebuke me not in thine anger, neither chasten me in thy hot displeasure.
+> _To the chief Musician on Neginoth upon Sheminith, A Psalm of David._

+<sup>1</sup> O LORD, rebuke me not in thine anger, neither chasten me in thy hot displeasure.
 <sup>2</sup> Have mercy upon me, O LORD; for I [am] weak: O LORD, heal me; for my bones are vexed.
 <sup>3</sup> My soul is also sore vexed: but thou, O LORD, how long?
 <sup>4</sup> Return, O LORD, deliver my soul: oh save me for thy mercies’ sake.